luka-ethernal/plonk/docs/notes-KZG10.md

 PLONK protocol prevents us from being able to use Merkle-tree like techniques, such as the [FRI protocol](https://drops.dagstuhl.de/opus/volltexte/2018/9018/pdf/LIPIcs-ICALP-2018-14.pdf).

-We use KZG10 commitments, often called 'Kate commitments', the commitments scheme created by Kate, Zaverucha and Goldberg.
+We use KZG10 commitments, often called 'Kate commitments', the commitment scheme created by Kate, Zaverucha and Goldberg.
-A deep explanation on how this particular commitment scheme operates can be found in the [original paper](https://www.iacr.org/archive/asiacrypt2010/6477178/6477178.pdf).
+A detailed explanation on how this particular commitment scheme operates can be found in the [original paper](https://www.iacr.org/archive/asiacrypt2010/6477178/6477178.pdf).
 Aside from the compatibility with the chosen linearization technique, there are multiple benefits of using the KZG10 commitment scheme in the PLONK.